 Written by a specialist in the field, the book sold out on its first day.

-or as an adjective : a broken promise; a used car.
+iv) as an adjective : a broken promise; a used car.

 Again, notice that the participle used as a verb is always non-finite and in none of these uses is there any necessary connection with the past - this is made apparent by the finite verbs in the sentence and the context.
-For example we understand that the hotel is located on the cliffs - ie the participle describes a present situation.
+For example, we understand that the hotel is located on the cliffs - ie the participle describes a present situation.

 3. The Gerund (or Gerundive)